The 3 Best Stretches for Basketball

 Click on the play button below if you prefer to follow along to a 10 minute video of the best stretches for basketball.

-These basketball stretches are best done after your basketball training, as part of your cool down.
+These stretches for basketball are best done after your basketball training, as part of your cool down.
 They can also be done as a stand-alone stretching session to improve your basketball flexibility, but make sure you’re fully warmed up before starting the stretches.

 Research and References